CustomTypeOne/LoopPatches/README.md

 ***
-## LoopPatches for Loop-dev will change as commits are merged into Loop-dev.
+## LoopPatches for Loop-dev might stop working as commits are merged into Loop-dev.

-The LoopPatches in this branch are **NOT** ready for use - please be patient.

-### Loop-dev to LoopPatches Branch Map

-The version found in the BuildLoopFixedDev script works with the LoopPatches found in the main branch of LoopPatches.
-However, there are some users who are using more recent commits in the LoopWorkspace dev tree.
-Those users may find the dev branch of LoopPatches useful - but use at your own risk.
-This has not been tested against recent LoopWorkspace dev commits.
+The LoopPatches code in this branch is **NOT** tested with every update of the Loop dev branch tree.
+Use this branch of LoopPatches at your own risk.

-This branch is **NOT** ready yet for use - status : updating README file and preparing to test
+### Loop-dev vs LoopPatches Branch Status

+The LoopPatches found in the **main** branch of LoopPatches can be applied to the Loop-dev version built using the **BuildLoopFixedDev** script.

+User who are updating their version of Loop-dev independent of the script may have more recent commits in the LoopWorkspace dev tree.

+* Those users may find the dev branch of LoopPatches useful
+* Use this branch at your own risk
+* This branch is not tested with every commit made to Loop-dev

-If your Loop-dev code was downloaded or updated earlier than
+You probably want to try the dev branch of LoopPatches if your Loop-dev code was downloaded or updated on or after:

-* 27 Nov 2022, commit f245588; use branch: dev-f245588
+* 27 Nov 2022, commit d8205fe
-* 1 Aug 2022, please download Loop-dev code using the script

 ## **Table of Contents**